 Recently a Sacramento man evaded a police officer leading to a stand off.
 The officer’s K-9 helped apprehend the man and in doing so caused some bite injuries.
 A video of the scene and attack can be found here.
 In this instance, the man evaded the officer and during a stand off was drinking and holding a gun to his head threatening to kill himself.
 In this particular circumstance there is no liability for the injuries caused by the police dog under California Civil Code Section 3342.

 Conversely, in a situation where a police K-9 attacks an innocent bystander or someone who is not a suspect, a claim can be made for the victims injuries and damages.
 For example, recently in Tracy, California, a teenage boy was walking home, when a K-9 police dog somehow got out of the parked patrol car, chased him and then attacked him.
 The dog knocked the boy down and dragged him by his arm until a bystander came to his rescue.
 The teen sustained major injuries.

 Under California law, if you have suffered from dog bite injuries, you are entitled to recover compensation for your injuries and damages.
 If you have suffered from a dog bite, we urge you to seek medical attention immediately and then contact an experienced dog bite attorney at our office to find out your rights.

-The Law Offices of Edward A. Smith has over three decades of experience representing victims who have suffered injuries caused by dog bites in Sacramento and throughout California.
-Contact Edward A. Smith for a free dog bite consultation at (916) 921-6400 or toll free at 1- (800) 404–5400, www.autoaccident.com.
+The Edward A Smith Law Offices has over three decades of experience representing victims who have suffered injuries caused by dog bites in Sacramento and throughout California.
+Contact Edward A Smith for a free dog bite consultation at (916) 921-6400 or toll free at 1- (800) 404–5400, www.autoaccident.com.
 Reviews can be found on Yelp and Avvo.